gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-canvas2d.md

 Title: WebGL Text - Canvas 2D
 Description: How to display text using a 2D canvas that is in sync with WebGL

 This article is a continuation of [previous WebGL articles about drawing text](webgl-text-html.html).
 If you haven't read them I suggest you start there and work your way back.

 Instead of using HTML elements for text we can also use another canvas but with a 2D context.
 Without profiling it's just a guess that this would be faster than using the DOM.
 Of course it's also less flexible.
 You don't get all the fancy CSS styling.
 But, there's no HTML elements to create and keep track of.

 Similar to the other examples we make a container but this time we put 2 canvases in it.

     <div class="container">
-      <canvas id="canvas" width="400" height="300"></canvas>
+      <canvas id="canvas"></canvas>
-      <canvas id="text" width="400" height="300"></canvas>
+      <canvas id="text"></canvas>
     </div>

 Next setup the CSS so the the canvas and the HTML overlap